INSIDE THE CONTENT WORLD

 He has worked with corporations, CEO’s, universities, TV networks, tech startups, on-air talent, top circuit speakers, pastors, politicians, weather anchors, actors and sports stars.
 I mean by this, that he has played an integral role in the development of those brands, of the people he has worked with.
 He has transformed nobody’s into somebody’s.
 No one, from a communications perspective has taught me so much in such a little amount of time, that I’ve spent with him.
 For all his success, however, you’ll hear very little of him tooting his own horn.
 That’s so antithetical in today’s world of, “Me, me, me!
 Look what my client did.
 Look at whom I’m hangin’ with!
 (And trust me, Marc knows all the A-listers.
 He’s taught many of them how to do TV!)

 “I’ve always looked at social media as part of my resumé so I’m mindful of what I put on it,” explains Marc.
-“I need absolutely zero validation from others, and I’ve had my moment in the spotlight so I’m not craving to be popular.
+“I need absolutely zero validation from others, and I’ve had my moment in the spotlight so I’m not craving for stardom, nor to be popular.
 If somebody wants my opinion on something, they’ll find a way to reach me.
 If it’s a reporter out there who seeks my training services, they should know how to track me down and get ahold of me.
 If not, he or she is not a very good reporter.
 My public opinion post about the trivial matters of the day isn’t likely to move the needle anyway.”
 When a bruh commands respect and doesn’t demand it, that spells distinction.

 What I’m saying is, Marc Watts chased objectivity and the truth as a news correspondent, not fame.